G0ldenRat10/KeyLoggerDetect/README.md

 Run the application:

-     python main.py
+     python3 main.py

 Upon running the application, you will be greeted with an ASCII art logo and a menu.
 Follow the prompts to perform various scans and analyses.

 _______________________________________________________________________________________________________________________________________________________

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.
+This is my first project as stated.

 License